Eduardo Duhalde: Vice presidency and governorship

 As the new constitution allowed re-election a single time, the PJ started an internal discussion over the leadership of the party after the presidency of Menem.
 Duhalde announced his intentions to run for president in 1999 shortly after the 1995 elections, leading to a fierce dispute with Menem.
-The president promoted an advertisement campaign "Menem '99", despite of the term limit, to avoid being considered a lame duck.
+The president promoted an advertisement campaign "Menem '99", despite the term limit, to avoid being considered a lame duck.
 He also encouraged the governor of Tucumán, Palito Ortega, to run for the presidency as well.
 The political image of Duhalde was tarnished by a number of scandals that took place, and issues revealed by investigative journalists.
 Some of the scandals were related to the national government, such as the scandal over Argentine arms sales to Ecuador and Croatia, and harmed the reputation of the entire PJ.
 Other scandals involved Duhalde more directly, such as the corruption cases in the Buenos Aires provincial police and the murder of the news photographer José Luis Cabezas.
 The PJ lost the 1997 midterm elections, and Menem renewed the "Menem '99" campaign.
 Eventually, the Supreme Court ruled that his attempt to run for another presidential term was unconstitutional.
 Ortega run for vice president under Duhalde's ticket, but Duhalde was defeated by the radical Fernando de la Rúa.

 De la Rúa's government would face an economic crisis and the 2001 riots, resigning two years later.
 De la Rúa thought that Duhalde had organized a coup d'état against him Rodolfo Terragno, De la Rúa's Chief of the Cabinet of Ministers, thought instead that the crisis was the exclusive result of keeping the peso-dollar parity despite the costs generated by it.
 Duhalde and other Peronists interviewed by Ceferino Reato for the book Doce noches said that the party had no interest in removing De la Rúa from power, because he was so unpopular that the party would win the 2003 presidential elections without a problem.